Blog Diets Fasting What Is The Best Intermittent Fasting For Women Over 50?

 Improved Heart Health

-Intermittent fasting can help improve heart health by lowering blood pressure and improving cholesterol levels (6).
-Studies have found that people who practice intermittent fasting have a lower risk of developing cardiovascular disease.
+Intermittent fasting might help improve heart health by lowering blood pressure and improving cholesterol levels (6).
 This is particularly important for women over 50, who are at an increased risk of developing heart disease.

-Intermittent fasting can be a safe and effective way to improve your health and wellness, but there are some potential risks to consider:
+Intermittent fasting can be a safe and effective way to lose weight, but there are some potential risks to consider:

 Interference With Circadian Rhythms